sk562b7rny/docker-python-generator/README.md

 simple Python script for generating random madness

 You may want to [install Docker first](https://docs.docker.com/docker-for-windows/install/).
-You even [like that](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+Or even [like that](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 1. Clone this repo with